Dynamics in near-threshold $J/\psi$ photoproduction: Amplitude parameterization

 In order to have a comparable number of free parameters in three parameterizations of the $S$-wave, we consider both terms in the $K$-matrix (\ie $\alpha_S^{ij}$ and $\beta_S^{i}$) in the 1C and 2C cases, while the 3C parameterization keeps only the constant term in all channels.
 We find an adequate description of the angular dependence when truncating to $\ell_\text{max} = 3$ in all cases.

 Even if no explicit $K$-matrix pole is included, the amplitude in \cref{eq:amp} can produce poles in the complex energy plane in all three parameterizations.
-If the pole appears sufficiently close to the physical region, it can be interpreted as a signal of a hidden charm pentaquark.
+If the pole appears sufficiently close to the physical region, it can be interpreted as a signal of a hidden-charm pentaquark.